-So, to understand this let us consider 2 vectors in dot product so, a dot b.
-So, is nothing, but a x i cap plus a y j cap dot b x i cap plus b y j cap, and as you know that this is a x b x plus a y b y.
-Now, I can write this as a matrix product like this, which is a vector transpose into b vector.
+So, to understand this let us consider 2 vectors, in dot product so a dot b so is nothing but ax i cap plus a y j cap dot b x i cap plus b y j cap.
+And, as you know that this is ax bx plus ay b y now, I can write this as a matrix product like this, which is a vector transpose into b vector.
 So, the transposition converts a column vector to a row vector as I have written here.

-So, the position of a vector which is considered to be a column vector.
-So, the transposition makes it a row vector.
-So, as a matrix product this becomes a transpose b.
-So, a dot b can be written as a transpose b and that is what I have used here now let us look at the input output relations.
-Suppose the output velocity is related to the input velocity or the joint velocities through the Jacobian like this.
-Therefore, when we considered freezing time and giving virtual displacements at the input and looking at the virtual displacement at the output they are related to the Jacobian as delta y is J times delta x, where J is the Jacobian matrix.
+So, the transposition of the; a vector which is considered to be a column vector so, the transposition makes it a, row vector so as a matrix product this becomes a transpose b.
+So, a dot b can be written as a transpose b and that is what I have used here.

+Now, let us look at the input output relations.
+Suppose, the output velocity is related to the input velocity or the joint velocities through the Jacobean like this; therefore, when we consider freezing time and giving virtual displacements at the input and looking at the virtual displacement the output they are related to the Jacobean as delta y is J times delta x where j is the Jacobean matrix.

-So, using this relation in here rather in here so, using the Jacobian relation in here I obtain this relation or this should be true for all virtual input displacements delta x.
-So, therefore, I must have this as a relation between the input and output forces.
-So, you should note that the input output forces are related through the Jacobian transpose.
-So, on the left we have the input force, on the right we have the output force, while the velocity in the velocity relation it is the output velocity at the left and input or the joint velocities and on the right.
+So, using this relation in here rather in here so using this Jacobean relation in here, I obtained this relation now this should be true for all virtual input displacements delta x.
+So, therefore, I must have this as the relation between the input and output forces.
+So, you should note that the input output forces are related through the Jacobean transpose.
+So, on the left we have the input force on the right we have the output force.

+While the velocity in the velocity relation, it is the output velocity at the left and input or the joint velocities and on the right.
 Here we have input forces on the left and the output forces on the right.
 So, this now generalizes our force analysis.
-So, let us proceed further.

-We will look at open chain 2 R manipulators.
+So, let us proceed further, we will look at open chain 2R manipulators.

-So, here I have a schematic for the 2 R manipulator we have these input forces which are the joint torques tau 1 and tau 2.
-And, the reaction force that is experienced by the manipulate the at the end effecter which is minus F O, I have to find the relation between this F O and therefore, vector and the joint torque vector tau.
+So, here I have a schematic for the 2R manipulator.
+We have these input forces which are the joint dots tau 1 and tau 2.
+And the reaction force that is experienced by the manufacturer that the end effector which is minus Fo I have to find a relation between this Fo and Fo vector and the joint torque vector tau.

 Now, we go through the velocity analysis that we have already discussed.

-So, we know that the velocity vector at the output is related to the joint velocities at the input through this Jacobian relation, where the Jacobian elements are given here.
-So, this we wrote in a compact form as X E vector dot is J times theta dot.
+So, we know that the velocity vector at the output is related to the joint velocities at the input through this Jacobean relation, whether Jacobean elements are given here.
+So, this we wrote in a compact form as XE dot vector dot is J times theta dot.

-Now, starting from there we can now write the virtual displacement relations when we freeze time and provide an arbitrary input virtual displacement delta theta.
-And, obtain the corresponding output virtual displacement delta X E. And, they are related through the Jacobian as we observed here.
-So, the implication is like this that delta x E is J 1 1 times delta theta 1 plus J 1 2 times delta theta 2 and delta y E is J 2 1 times delta theta 1 plus J 2 times delta theta 2.
+Now, starting from there we can now write the virtual displacement relations when we freeze time and provide an arbitrary input virtual displacement delta theta, and obtain the corresponding output virtual displacement delta XE.
+And they are related through the Jacobean as we observe here.
+So, the implication is like this that delta x E is j 1 times delta theta 1 plus j 1 2 times delta theta 2 and delta yE is j 2 1 times delta theta 1 plus j 2 times delta theta 2.